NvChad/nvchad.github.io/docs/config/nvchad_ui.md

    end,
 }
 ```
-- First check the list of modules in [our tabufline modules file](https://github.com/NvChad/ui/blob/main/lua/nvchad_ui/tabufline/modules.lua)
+- First, check the list of modules in [our tabufline modules file](https://github.com/NvChad/ui/blob/main/lua/nvchad_ui/tabufline/modules.lua).
-- In the above code, I just added a button to the tabufline's button list
+- In the above code, we added a button to the tabufline's button list.
-- The above code just overrides the default buttons module in our tabufline so you can just do ```return ""```, this basically returns an empty string in the buttons module which can also disable buttons module.
+- The above code overrides the default buttons module in our tabufline so we can just use ```return ""```, this basically returns an empty string in the buttons module which can also disable the buttons module.